Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 Parent objects of such polynomials have type `Generic.MPolyRing{T}`.

-The string representation of the variables of the polynomial ring and the base/coefficient ring $R$ and the ordering are stored in the parent object.
+The string representation of the variables of the polynomial ring and the coefficient ring $R$ and the ordering are stored in the parent object.

 ## Abstract types